ErwanBarbedor/PlumeScript/readme.md

 - New `_LUA_VERSION` and `_LUAJIT_VERSION`.
 - New `_PLUME_DIR`.
 - Remove field `__lua`.
+- Severely restricts the standard lua methods available to the user.

 #### Transpiler
 - Add declaration in file start only if needed.